uber/tchannel/docs/protocol.md

 ### Problem Statement

-TChannel was developed at Uber during a period of explosive growth in its [service oriented architecture][soa].
-Services living in a large, distributed system like this usually encounter similar classes of problems, such as:
+TChannel was developed at Uber during a period of explosive growth in its [SOA][soa] ecosystem.
+Services living in a large distributed system like this usually encounter similar classes of problems.
+Those problems often include:

  - Service discovery -- how do I discover *and consume* the services around me?